SEAVAX - WIND MAKING MACHINES

 Aircraft propellers are designated by two numbers: Diameter and Pitch.
 Thus an 18-6 propeller is 18" in diameter and has 6" of pitch.
 Pitch is the distance a propeller will move forward in one revolution in a perfect fluid (which air is not).

 You can imagine this as a screw in wood.
 The pitch determines how far the screw will penetrate the wood for each revolution of the screw-driver.
 Thus, a 6" pitch will move forward 6" with each 360° revolution of the propeller.
 If you multiply the swept area by the pitch, by the number of revolutions per minute, by the efficiency - this will give you the theoretical movement of air - hence, the ability to calculate thrust, where air density (ρ) = 1.225 kilograms per cubic meter.
+We are ignoring slip (and in the case of a water propeller, cavitation) and other related issues in this example.

 For our setup, available thrust should be in the region of 116lbs using aircraft profile propellers.
 We will be providing more information on this as our experiments take place.